-A review of available code violation records associated with this property has not identified any violations.
-The property has operated as a short-term rental since 2023 to the present.
-In 2024, the property was occupied for 198 nights.
+The property has operated as a short-term since 2018.
+In 2024, the property was operated and occupied as a short-term rental for 161 nights.
 Pursuant to Sec.
 29-3.3(vv)(2)(i) of the UDC, full compliance with the adopted short-term rental regulations was delayed until June 1, 2025.
 As such, the operation of an STR until June 1, 2025, is permissible without a license.
 Approval of this request would ensure the current STR is compliant before the June 1, 2025 licensure deadline.
 The applicant must fully comply with the City's regulatory standards (i.e. obtain their STR Certificate of Compliance and Business License) by June 1, 2025.
 If these final regulatory steps are not completed, the STR would be operating in violation of the city code and would be subject to enforcement action which may include fines and revocation of the CUP if granted.